Jumping Jacks vs Jump Rope: 13 Muscles Worked & 13 Benefits

 Human illustration of a calves muscle highlighted in red with label pointing towards the muscles on the calves area.

-1. Core Muscles: The core is essential when doing exercises that require balance and stability like jumping jacks.
-Believe it or not, the abs are getting a workout when doing jumping jacks due to this.
-Making this an excellent exercise for those wondering how to get rid of upper belly fat.
+2- Core Muscles: The core is essential when doing exercises that require balance and stability like jumping jacks.
+The abs are engaged during this exercise, making it an excellent choice for those looking to reduce upper belly fat.

 What Are the Jump Rope Muscle Groups?
 What Are the Jump Rope Muscles Used?

 While jump rope will target similar muscles to jumping jacks, more of the upper body is engaged while jumping rope because of the need to move the rope.
-Like jumping jacks, jump rope is an effective full-body workout but for those wondering what muscles does jump rope work, here are the top 13 muscles targeted while jumping rope.
+Similar to jumping jacks, jumping rope provides an effective full-body workout.
+Here are the top 13 muscles targeted during a jump rope session.

 1. Calves: With any jumping exercises, the calves are being worked.
 The calf muscle is especially important as it aids with standing and supporting the lower body while walking and running.